How to cut tile without a wet saw

 You can also cut tiles with your angle grinder

-Use hole saw for accessories
+Use a hole saw for accessories

 Most times, after successfully cutting ceramic tile by hand and completing the installation, you may need to place some fittings.
 Such may include shelves, electrical faucets or bathroom accessories.
 In this case, the hole saw is the ideal tool to drill holes without ruining the entire cast.